digidem/mapeo-rfc/RFC-003-mapeo-core.md

 1. Does not adhere to the Single Responsibility Principle.
 1. Entirely callback-based with no promise support.
-1. Lifecycle management
+1. Lack of lifecycle management
-1. No compatible RPC.
+1. No compatible RPC implementation.

 1.1.
 SRP